-A more pragmatic and long-term policy that incentivizes renewables and gradually enhances their contribution to the energy mix is crucial for success.
+Instead of merely focusing on the disadvantages of renewable energy, Pakistan needs to adopt a more pragmatic and long-term policy that incentivizes renewables and gradually enhances their contribution to the energy mix.
 Expanding renewable energy can eventually make electricity cheaper, achieve greater security, reduce carbon emissions, and help Pakistan save up to $5 billion over the next 20 years.

 However, to achieve such targets, a massive and immediate expansion of solar and wind is required.
 Efforts to reduce power generation from uneconomical thermal plants and continued investment in hydropower must continue as well.
 Hydropower, solar, and wind should remain Pakistan’s preference.

 With an average of 300 clean sunny days available, solar irradiance remains promising.
 There is also a need to combine solar and wind generation parks to supplement each other.
 PV cell manufacturing industry within Pakistan faces policy challenges that merit attention.
 To support the energy strategy, certain laws will have to be enacted to encourage industries and households to install renewables for producing electricity for their respective businesses and households.

 The recent American and NATO departure from Afghanistan has brought to the fore, the utilization and exploitation of the immense mineral resource of that country.
 It seems that China is all set to take advantage of this mineral resource at the expense of the US and other European countries.